Clamentos/FabRISC/src/spec/Section5.typ

         comment([

             I decided to go with memory mapped IO because of its flexibility and simplicity compared to port based solutions.
 The IO region can be considered plain memory by the processor internally, which allows for advanced and fancy operations that use locks, barriers, fences and transactions to be done by multiple threads to the same device.
-Caching this region is not recommended because it can yield potential inconsistencies and unnecessary additional complexities to the cache coherence hardware.
+Caching this region is not recommended (all though possible) because it can yield potential inconsistencies and unnecessary additional complexities to the cache coherence hardware.

-            The idea here is to provide general purpose IO system that can be easily implemented on any microarchitecture.
+            The idea here is to provide general purpose IO system that can be easily implemented on pretty much any microarchitecture.
 The MMIO proposed is basically as simple as it gets and it should be good enough for most low to mid-speed transfers.

             The hardware designers can choose from a variety of different sizes for the MMIO space, ranging from the minuscule 8 bytes suitable for tiny toy-like 8 bit implementations, all the way to 1 terabytes suitable for more advanced machines that also implement a full blown operating system.
         ])